EMDR Therapy: PTSD & Trauma Recovery

 The Powerful Integration of Neurotherapy & EMDR

-For clients seeking an advanced, multi-dimensional approach to trauma recovery, we offer the unique option to pair EMDR with advanced neurotherapy and neurostimulation protocols.
+For clients seeking an advanced, multi-dimensional approach to trauma recovery, I provide the unique option to pair EMDR with advanced neurotherapy and neurostimulation protocols.

 Traditional trauma processing requires your brain to enter a calm, cooperative state.
 However, if your nervous system is trapped in a severe, chronic "fight-or-flight" loop, staying grounded during trauma work can feel incredibly difficult.
 By integrating targeted neurostimulation, we can: